paion-data/astraios/docs/docs/development.md

 mvn clean verify
 ```

-For IT, tests, we use testcontainers instead of jcabi-mysql because it's hard to debug and testcontainers support more
+For IT tests, we use [Testcontainers] instead of [jcabi-mysql] because the latter is hard to configure and debug and
-types of db, such as mongo
+[Testcontainers] support more types of db, such as mongo

 Packaging
 ---------